-You’re a parent and you are responsible to take care of your child financially.
+You’re a parent, and you are responsible for taking care of your minor child financially.
 But you are equally responsible to take care of yourself.
 Taking on student loans so that your child can enroll at the college of his or her dreams may sink your dreams of ever retiring.
+Or worse.

-Contrary to the advice you will get from many financial aid officers, you shouldn’t take out loans to pay for your children’s education, under any circumstance.
+Contrary to the advice you will get from many college and university financial aid officers, you shouldn’t take out loans to pay for your children’s education under any circumstance.
 Parents should not borrow money to pay for their kids’ college educations.

 Locking eyeballs with the financial breakdown for your son or daughter’s first semester will be painful—even if he or she is attending a public college.

 If you opt to pay for some or all of the cost of college via student loans, at the very least, you’ll be paying several thousand dollars per year.
 It’s not cheap.

 There are a number of ways that parents can sink their own financial ships by taking on debt for their children’s education.
 The most common is for parents to take out student loans.